-Additionally, the size of the subducting oceanic basin can also have a controlling effect on the deformation style, although the effect is only secondary.
+Additionally, the size of the subducting oceanic basin can also have a controlling effect on the deformation style.
 The presence of a continent trailing a narrow oceanic basin can suppress wide rifting as its higher bending resistance can reduce the pace of trench-retreat.

 3. Figure: Snapshot from 3 models related to the second manuscript.
-Model 1 has a weak zone in the overriding plate and a convergence velocity of 5 cm yr-1 is prescribed on its left boundary.
+Model 1 has a weak zone in the overriding plate and a convergence velocity of 5 cm yr^{-1} is prescribed on its left boundary.
 It exhibits a narrow overriding plate rift after 19.7 My.
-Model 2 has the same setup, but the convergence velocity is fixed at 1 cm yr-1 and the result is a later, but wider rifting event after 45.5 My.
+Model 2 has the same setup, but the convergence velocity is fixed at 1 cm yr^{-1} and the result is a later, but wider rifting event after 45.5 My.
 Model 3 has the same setup as Model 2, but the oceanic basin has a finite with of 450 km and convergence stops after 39 My allowing for a soft docking.
-The resulting back-arc extension pattern is similar to that, observed in the Pannonian basin.
+The resulting backarc extension pattern is similar to that, observed in the Pannonian basin.

-These findings form the core of our second peer-review publication, under revision in the peer-review journal Tectonics:
+These findings will form the core of our second peer-review publication, with the manuscript already in an advanced stage.